ky2710/javascript-allonge-six/myAllonge/markdown/book_2_prelude.md

 > Astute readers will realize we're omitting something.
 Congratulations!
 Take a sip of espresso.
 We'll get to that in a moment.

 Now the barista gives us back an espresso.
 And if we hand over the espresso, we get the espresso right back.
-So, boiling water plus ground coffee is an expression, but it isn't a value.[^homoiconicity] Boiling water is a value.
+So, boiling water plus ground coffee is an expression, but it isn't a value. :exclamation: Boiling water is a value.
 Ground coffee is a value.
 Espresso is a value.
 Boiling water plus ground coffee is an expression.

->[^homoiconicity]: In some languages, expressions are a kind of value unto themselves and can be manipulated.
+>:exclamation: In some languages, expressions are a kind of value unto themselves and can be manipulated.
 The grandfather of such languages is Lisp.
 JavaScript is not such a language, expressions in and of themselves are not values.

 Let's try this as well with something else the computer understands easily:
 ```javascript